PeachyDB-Inc/PeachyDB/Deployment/Tools-MonitorCluster.md

    Nodeid:1 IP:132.21.3.10 LIVE
    Nodeid:2 IP:132.21.4.215 LIVE
    ```
+   No Cluster CFG change ongoing means there is no outstanding Cluster Configuration Change (add/remove/substitute/rejoin node) in server cluster.
+   leaderid is the nodeid of the current leader.
+The ipaddresses of each node are listed so that they can be corelated with the output of stack description.

-5. To check space utilization on the members of the server cluster utilize the following command, it is recommended that space utilization
+6. To check space utilization on the members of the server cluster utilize the following command, it is recommended that space utilization
    be checked every few hours.
    <br><code>peachydb_status_tool -utilization stack-name</code>